Actipro/WPF-Controls/Documentation/topics/shared/windows-controls-color-selection.md

 ## The SpectrumSlider Control

 The [SpectrumSlider](xref:@ActiproUIRoot.Controls.ColorSelection.SpectrumSlider) control is part of the [SpectrumColorPicker](xref:@ActiproUIRoot.Controls.ColorSelection.SpectrumColorPicker) control and is used to display a hue spectrum on the right side of the color picker.
-However this control may be used on its own.
+However, this control may be used on its own.

 The `Value` of the control may be in the range of `0` to `360` and specifies the hue component in the HSB color space.